tsayen/dom-to-image/README.md

 ## What is it

-**dom-to-image-more** is a library which can turn arbitrary DOM node into a vector (SVG) or raster (PNG or JPEG) image, written in JavaScript.
+**dom-to-image-more** is a library which can turn arbitrary DOM node, including same origin and blob iframes, into a vector (SVG) or raster (PNG or JPEG) image, written in JavaScript.

 This fork of [dom-to-image by Anatolii Saienko (tsayen)](https://github.com/tsayen/dom-to-image)